- What is the area office?

 In every residential location, staff are immediately available to students via an overnight duty rotation.
 Community advisers, community coordinators, or assistant residence directors are available in each hall office from 8 p.m. to midnight, and are accessible in their room from midnight until 8 a.m. for emergencies.
 When situations arise that are beyond the limit of these student staff, senior and professional staff members are available to them via a duty rotation from 4:30 p.m. until 8 a.m. daily.

 The residence halls at the College are equipped with an electronic card-swipe access system that remains active and locked 24 hours a day, 7 days a week.
 This electronic card-swipe system restricts access to the front doors for all non residents.
-Between 8 p.m. and 2 a.m. security desks at the entrance of each hall are staffed by undergraduate desk assistants who help to monitor guest access to the facilities and respond to policy violations.
-Due to the inherent design of the Townhouses, they have one main desk for each area which is staffed from 8 a.m. to midnight.
+Between 8 p.m. and 2 a.m. night desks at the entrance of each hall (except the Townhouses) are staffed by undergraduate desk assistants who help to monitor guest access to the facilities and respond to policy violations.

 Between 8 p.m. and 8 a.m. all residents and their invited guests must enter and exit the building through the front door of their residence hall.
 Upon entering the hall, residents must stop at the security desk and show the security staff their resident sticker (placed on the ID card by Residential Education staff) to verify that the possessor is a resident of the building.
 For security reasons students may not lend their keys to anyone.
 Residents are welcome to have guests; each residential host is responsible for their guests’ behavior and actions during their visit.
 All guests in the building after 8 p.m. must be registered with the hall security desk.
 If a non- resident is in the building prior to 8 p.m., it is the host’s responsibility to register each guests at 8 p.m. when the security desk begins operation.
 Each guest will be required to provide a picture ID.
 All forms of government issued IDs are acceptable (i.e., TCNJ ID, current driver’s license, state and military IDs); passports will not be accepted.
 If proper ID is not available, the host may use their ID to sign in their guest.
 One ID is required for each guest.
 Guests will be issued a Guest Pass, which they must carry with them at all times and which must be returned in order to reclaim the photo ID upon departure.
 Guests and hosts may reclaim their ID fifteen minutes prior to the closing of the Security Desk should they be leaving after it closes (2 a.m.).
 There is a $2 charge for lost guest passes.
 The apartments and townhouses are locked twenty-four hours a day.